 How to get from airport to center

 Don’t expect great transportation possibilities.
-In most airports in Azores, you’ll be limited to taxis or private transfers organized by hotels or tourism agencies.
-In Ponta Delgada, there’s an AeroBus – ANC Aerobus – operating between the terminal and the city center.
+In most airports in Azores, you’ll be limited to taxis. or private transfers organized by hotels or tourism agencies.
+In Ponta Delgada, Bolt and Uber are available amnd there’s an AeroBus – ANC Aerobus – operating between the terminal and the city center.

 Find below the airlines with regular connections to Azores.
 Note that during summertime, many other companies operate charter flights to and from Azores.

-There is a huge Azorean community living in Canada too, but for now the only airline flying directly to Azores from Canada is Azores Airlines.
-The airline connects Ponta Delgada (PDL) and Terceira (TER) airports to both Toronto and Montreal.
+There is a huge Azorean community living in Canada too, and there are all-year round flights connecting Ponta Delgada (PDL) and Terceira (TER) airports to Canadian cities.

 Airlines flying to Azores from mainland Europe 🇪🇺

-- United Kingdom 🇬🇧: London (Ryanair, Azores Airlines)
+- United Kingdom 🇬🇧: London Heathrow (LHR) with British Airways

 The vast majority of international flight connections to Azores are made from Ponta Delgada airport, in São Miguel.